 Computational thinking (CT) is an organized way of thinking that helps children communicate step-by-step how to solve a problem or complete a goal.
 CT skills can help build children’s executive function and growth mindset and support their coding and computer programming learning later on.
 Yet, as a field, we are still learning about how early childhood teachers can integrate support for children’s CT learning into activities.

-- Develop methods for evaluating children’s CL
+- Created methods for evaluating children’s CL

 - New insights into how to increase the number and diversity of children who are computationally literate and who may develop an interest in computing later in their education